HELENA: High-Efficiency Learning-based channel Estimation using dual Neural Attention: Introduction

-To address these limitations, we propose \textbf{\ac{HELENA}}, a lightweight hybrid \ac{DL} architecture for pilot-based \ac{CE} in \ac{OFDM} systems without interpolation.
-It balances estimation accuracy and inference time by combining convolutional feature extraction with a dual-attention design: local features are extracted via \ac{Conv2D} layers, global dependencies are captured through patch-wise \ac{MHSA}, and salient channels are enhanced using a post-attention \ac{SE} block.
+To address these limitations, we introduce \textbf{\ac{HELENA}}, a lightweight hybrid \ac{DL} architecture for pilot-based \ac{CE} in \ac{OFDM} systems without interpolation.
+It combines convolutional feature extraction with dual attention: \ac{Conv2D} layers for local features, patch-wise \ac{MHSA} for global context, and a post-attention \ac{SE} block for channel refinement.
 A linear reconstruction head and residual connection preserve structural information and support convergence, especially under high-\ac{SNR} conditions.
-In this letter, we demonstrate that \ac{HELENA} (i) achieves better accuracy–efficiency trade-offs than several state-of-the-art \ac{DL} models, (ii) reveals that computational cost does not always correlate with inference time, and (iii) is fully reproducible, with open-source code and dataset made available\footnote{\url{https://github.com/miguelhdo/HELENA_Channel_Estimation}}.
+In this paper, we show that \ac{HELENA} (i) achieves better accuracy–efficiency trade-offs than several state-of-the-art \ac{DL} models, (ii) reveals that computational cost does not always correlate with inference time, and (iii) is fully reproducible via open-source code and data\footnote{\url{https://github.com/miguelhdo/HELENA_Channel_Estimation}}.

-The remainder of the letter is organized as follows.
-Section II provides the system model.
-Section III presents the proposed architecture.
-In Section IV, simulation results are presented.
-Finally, section V concludes this letter.